ayjays132/genesis-pytorch-module/README.md

 stop_event = launch_gui(model)
 ```

-The display shows the current `anchor_bias` histogram, the rolling
+The display shows the current `anchor_bias` histogram and rolling
+`novelty_score`.
+It now also tracks CPU load and, when available, GPU
+utilisation alongside memory consumption.
+High novelty scores and
+excessive memory or processor usage are highlighted in red.
+Replay buffer
-`novelty_score`, replay buffer statistics, step count, memory usage, and whether
+statistics, step count, and amplifier/gate status remain visible.
+When training
-the amplifier and ethical gate are active.
-When training finishes call
-`stop_event.set()` to close the dashboard.
+finishes call `stop_event.set()` to close the dashboard.

 ## License